burningion/distributed-tracing-with-apm-workshop/README.md

 2. Pull Docker images to your local machine *before the event*, so we don't all overwhelm the WiFi.

 You can do this by cloning this repo, and running a `docker-compose up` in the top level directory.
 This will pull the images and libraries to your local computer.
 This will take a few minutes.

+When it finishes, you'll be able to load http://localhost:5000, and see some example data.
+Refresh until you see 3 pumps listed.
+This means the downstream microservice containers have come up too.

 3. (Optional) The workshop itself is written in a [Jupyter notebook](http://jupyter.org/), allowing you to mix and edit content locally.